-The grand opening of the Slatington National Bank's new building was held on Thursday [29 May] of last week.
+The grand opening of the Slatington National Bank's new building was held on Thursday of last week.
 The public was invited and hundreds of people of town and vicinity turned out to inspect the handsome new structure which has been in course of construction for some time past.
 The building occupies the site of the old bank.
-Souvenir coins with a miniature picture of the bank, its name, when it was organized and rebuilt appears on one side and "We solicit your business," "Interest paid on Time Deposits," the names of the officers and directors and "Safe deposit boxes for rent," on the other side.
+Souvenir coins with a miniature picture of the bank, its name, when it was organized on one side and "We solicit your business," "Interest paid on Time Deposits," the names of the officers and directors and "Safe deposit boxes for rent," on the other side.

 The building is 34 by 65 feet and is built of brick with base and steps of granite.
 The front is built of Indiana limestone.
 Two bronze metal posts with electric lights are situated on each side of the entrance.
 The entire interior of the building is of San Domingo mahogany finish, highly polished.
-The floor of the vestibule the lobby and the vaults are beautifully tiled with vitrified brick.
+The floor of the vestibule, the lobby and the vaults are beautifully tiled with vetrified brick.
 To the right as you enter is the writing room provided with mahogany chairs and tables together with such stationary as a person doing business with a bank might need.

 To the left is President E. D. Peters and Cashier Wm.
-H. Gish's room which is in harmony with the general beauty of the bank's quarters.
+H. Gish's room, which is in harmony with the general beauty of the bank's quarters.

 In the centre of the lobby is the teller's cage with receiving and paying teller's wickets.
 The tops of teller's desks are 1 inch smooth glass.
 Cage fittings are highly polished brass.
-The floor is carpeted with cork carpet.
-In the rear of the cage is the working space, where the telephone booth is located, both local an long distance phones have been installed.
+The floor is covered with cork carpet.
+In the rear of the cage is the working space, where the telephone booth is located, both local and long distance phones have been installed.
 This section is also carpeted with cork.